MariaDB starting with 10.1.3

 MariaDB encryption supports multiple encryption keys, they are identified by a key identifier — a 32-bit integer.
 To support automatic key rotation every key additionally might have different versions.
 XtraDB and InnoDB can automatically re-encrypt the data from an older to a newer version of the same key.
 But how different keys are stored and rotated depends on the key management solution that you choose.

 Key management in MariaDB is provided by encryption plugins.
-MariaDB includes one such plugin — file_key_management.
+MariaDB includes the file_key_management plugin that can also serve as an example and starting point on how to write encryption plugins.

 The file_key_management plugin is an encryption plugin that reads encryption keys from a file.
 This plugin has the following configuration options: